Fruit flies are a nuisance but it is good to know that it is easy to get rid of fruit flies in plants.

 If space is at a premium, the leaves of these herbs can also be placed around the base of an affected plant or in a muslin bag nearby.

-Essential oils derived from any of the above-mentioned plants, as well as eucalyptus leaves and camphor trees, will also deter fruit flies.
+Essential oils derived from any of the above-mentioned plants, as well as eucalyptus leaves and camphor trees are also a great way to keep fruit flies away from plants.

 They are put off by the smell and move away.